calmcat2/langchain-course/README.md

-# Exploring the ReAct model.
+# Exploring the RAG FAISS for local stores.